Pacific Harbor Seal Denali Chosen as the 2026 Calendar Cover Star

 Despite weighing about the same as a newborn pup upon rescue, northern elephant seal Pinnacles more than doubled her weight in care.
 At our hospital, this resilient seal learned to catch and successfully compete for fish alongside her pen-mates.
 After about three months of care, Pinnacles was released back to the wild with a second chance.

-No matter which past patient graces the cover, our 2026 calendar is sure to bring a smile to your face year-round with adorable marine mammal photos, inspiring stories and more.
+Our 2026 calendar is sure to bring a smile to your face year-round with adorable marine mammal photos, inspiring stories and more.
 Only a limited number will be available, so pre-order your copy today so you don’t miss out!

 Yes, I want to save a life!